cloudify-cosmo/getcloudify.org/guide/3.0/guide-plugin-creation.md

 blueprint_guide_link: guide-blueprint.html
 plugins_common_link: https://github.com/cloudify-cosmo/cloudify-plugins-common
 plugins_common_ref_link: reference-plugins-common.html
+architecture_link: overview-architecture.html
 ---
 {%summary%} {{page.abstract}}{%endsummary%}

 # Overview

+To understand what a plugin represents, please refer to the plugins section in the [Architecture Overview]({{page.architecture_link}}).

-In this tutorial we will create a plugin whose sole purpose is to run a python script (based on our home made [Python Plugin]({{page.plugin_link}}))
+In this tutorial we will create a plugin whose sole purpose is to run a python script.
+We will base the creation process on our home made [Python Plugin]({{page.plugin_link}}).

-Cloudify uses plugins to perform different actions on destination machines (like run Chef recipes, execute bash scripts, install and configure components, etc..)

 # Requirements